-Pull onto the Flatbed Truck
+Pull Onto Flatbed Truck From Front

-NOTE: If Model 3 has no low voltage power, you need an external low voltage power supply to open the hood or use the touchscreen.
+NOTE: If Model Y has no low voltage power, you need an external low voltage power supply to open the hood or use the touchscreen.

 CAUTION: To avoid damage, only pull the vehicle onto a flatbed truck using a properly-installed tow eye.
 Using the chassis, frame, or suspension components to pull the vehicle can result in damage.